FloSch62/muxus/docs/guide/terminal.md

   <figcaption>Global rules, with per-host rules that add to them or replace them.</figcaption>
 </figure>

-A named highlighting profile can hold a platform-specific rule set—such as one for Nokia SR OS—and be assigned to any number of SSH, Telnet or serial hosts.
+A named highlighting profile can hold a platform-specific rule set, such as one for Nokia SR OS, and be assigned to any number of SSH, Telnet or serial hosts.
 Profiles can be imported and exported as JSON files from **Settings → Highlighting**, so a rule set can be shared without recreating it.
 Editing a profile updates every assigned open terminal.